Alternatives To Condoms | Smart Safe Choices

 Sterilization procedures provide a permanent alternative for those who no longer want children.

-• Vasectomy (for men): This minor outpatient surgery cuts or seals the vas deferens tubes that carry sperm from testicles.
+• Vasectomy (for men): This minor outpatient surgery cuts or seals the vas deferens tubes that carry sperm from the testicles.

 Natural Family Planning Methods (Fertility Awareness)